-The thesis of the book is clearly stated up front (1:2) and reiterated at the end of the book (12:8): "Vanity of vanities," in the sense that all of man's achievements will not last.
-Solomon had "experienced it all" and thus wrote to warn others of the potential pitfalls in life, work, wisdom and righteousness so that they can learn from his mistakes.
+The thesis of the book is clearly stated at the outset (1:2) and reiterated at the conclusion (12:8): "Vanity of vanities," in the sense that all of humanity's achievements will not last.
+Solomon had "experienced it all" and thus wrote to warn others of the potential pitfalls in life, work, wisdom, and righteousness so that they can learn from his mistakes.
 The major divisions of the book concern the transience of human achievement (1:12-6:9) and the transience of human wisdom (6:10-11:6).
 Throughout the writing are exhortations not to be concerned with things too great for understanding (enigmas) but to enjoy life and fear God instead.